 The pilot in command was 57-year-old Capt.
 Chesley B. "Sully" Sullenberger, a former USAF Phantom Driver who had been an airline pilot since leaving the United States Air Force in 1980.
 The FO was Jeffrey B. Skiles, 49, on the last leg of his first assignment in the Airbus A320 since completing the 320 training.

 The Guild of Air Pilots and Air Navigators awarded the flight crew of Flight 1549 a Master's Medal on January 22, 2009.
-The medal is awarded only rarely, for outstanding aviation achievements at the discretion of the Master of the Guild.
+The medal is awarded quite rarely for outstanding aviation achievements at the discretion of the Master of the Guild.
 The citation for the award is:

 "The reactions of all members of the crew, the split-second decision making and the handling of this emergency and evacuation was 'textbook' and an example to us all.
 To have safely executed this emergency ditching and evacuation, with the loss of no lives, is a heroic and unique aviation achievement.
 It deserves the immediate recognition that has today been given by the Guild of Air Pilots and Air Navigators.”